Airalo vs Holafly

 Airalo and Holafly snapshot

 The same tracked attributes for each brand, at equal visual weight.
-Every value moves from pending to verified only when read from a primary source.
+Every value is sourced from a primary source where the brand publishes it.
 Neither brand is ranked above the other here.

 Side by side